canonical/snap-tempest/README.md

     sudo snap install [install-OPTIONS] tempest

+By default, tempest snap will be installed from `latest/stable` channel unless a different channel is explicitly specified.
+This channel is generally compatible with actively developed OpenStack releases thanks to the relatively flexible alignment between Tempest and its plugins with OpenStack versions.

+For a more tailored installation, users have the option to choose the channel that is designed for their cloud environment.
+For example, in a `yoga` OpenStack cloud, users can install tempest snap from the `yoga/stable` channel:

+    sudo snap install --channel yoga/stable tempest

 ## Plugins

 The snap provides all the plugins listed in the [OpenStack release notes] and those